-5. PURCHASE something from me in person or via my WEBSITE between 12/2 and midnight on 12/22 and you’ll be automatically entered to win.
+PURCHASE something from via my WEBSITE between 12/2 and midnight on 12/22 and you’ll be automatically entered to win.

-(NOTE: Some of you entered to win in person at the festival in The South Wedge.
-Guess what?
-This is an opportunity to receive up to FIVE additional chances to win!
-Do as many or as few as you’d like.
-I’ll keep track of it on this end.
-One random winner will be selected, and that person’s name will be announced on December 25th ~ on my blog, on FB & on IG!
+(Each post is an additional chance to win!
+Enter as often as you’d like.
+I’ll keep track of everything.
+One winner will be selected at random, and that person’s name will be announced on December 25th ~ on my blog, on FB & on IG!
 You can’t win if you don’t play!) ❄️☃️

 Last year at this time, I was nervously preparing to show my artwork at my very first art festival.